ddevops/study/README.md

-# study
-Study material for DevOps proffesionals
+# Study material for DevOps proffesionals